DanielOchoa/progress-wizard-example/README.md

 The animated progress works just by setting a css `transition` property on the progress element.
 See `app/styles/app.css`.

+The most importants elements for this progress are:

+- `progress-bar` component
+- `progress-bar` mixin
+- `progressPercent` property that is set on the routes under the nav route.
+- `css` to animate the progress bar when the width changes.

 ![Progress Wizard](./public/progress-wizard-gif.gif "Progress Wizard")

 ## Prerequisites